-Word puzzles like crosswords can help with memory retention.
+Word games for seniors, like crosswords, can help with memory retention.
 The challenge of a puzzle helps the brain form and maintain connections.
 In fact, crossword puzzles involve the left and the right side of the brain.
-They also invoke logical reasoning.
+Word games for seniors also invoke logical reasoning.
 Crossword puzzles also help seniors learn new words and recall vocabulary terms.

 Doing a crossword puzzle can promote relaxation that can be therapeutic and calming, especially during a busy week.
 Seniors don't have to complete crossword puzzles alone either!
 They can be a fun activity for the family to complete together or for a group of seniors to bond over.

 Sudoku is a popular pencil puzzle.
 It requires you to use problem-solving skills in a fun, easy to learn way.
 Sudoku is available on just about any digital platform and traditional paper.
 Plus, you can play it online.

 But what makes this game so good for your brain health?
 Sudoku requires logic and memory skills, which pushes the brain to make connections.
 The strategic thinking also helps you improve your concentration and ability to make decisions in a short period of time.
 Plus, when you finish the puzzle correctly, there's a feeling of pride and accomplishment.

 Sudoku isn't the only game that can help older adults build their memory.
 Other popular pencil puzzles, like crosswords and word searches, can also keep your memory sharp.

 This perennially popular board game is always fun to play with grandchildren.
 You can improvise a version of Concentration with a deck of cards as explained in this video (which also includes a couple of other simple memory-boosting activities for seniors).